- News & Events

 Every year, OFFA organizes a memorable back-to-school celebration.
 This is an opportunity to dust off your French, socialize with your peers and meet the teaching and administrative team who will accompany you throughout your studies.

 For whom?
 Students in the French Cohort Program in Public and International Affairs

-For the very first time last February, OFFA joined forces with the Conseil jeunesse francophone de la Colombie-Britannique to enable 11 students from the French Cohort Program in Public and International Affairs to participate in the 50th annual Festival du Voyageur in Winnipeg!
-The British Columbia delegation joined youth delegations from Saskatchewan, Alberta and Manitoba for an engaging weekend full of activities.
+For the past two years, OFFA has joined forces with the Conseil jeunesse francophone de la Colombie-Britannique to enable students from the French Cohort Program in Public and International Affairs to participate in the Festival du Voyageur in Winnipeg!
+The British Columbia delegation joins youth delegations from Saskatchewan, Alberta and Manitoba for an engaging weekend full of activities.

 Created in 1970, the Festival du Voyageur is the largest Francophone winter festival in Western Canada.
 Located in St. Boniface, Winnipeg's French quarter, it welcomes over 100,000 visitors each year.